This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 The sugar takes on the fragrance and flavor of the lavender.
 It is sweet, aromatic, and feels luxurious.
 Seriously, you feel infinitely fancier just owning a jar of lavender sugar.

-It turns out that lavender sugar is an excellent addition to all manner of things, from shortbread to pie crust to biscuits.
-(Try this Lavender Biscuits recipe!)
+Now that you’ve made your own fancy sugar, how should you use it?
+It turns out that lavender sugar is an excellent addition to all manner of things, especially for baking.

 It adds a wonderful floral note to pastry, and I think it’s pretty perfect for anything involving strawberries, such as Strawberry Doughnuts or Strawberry Vanilla Jam.